 If the inspections officer allows you in to the U.S., such as on a tourist visa, you can apply for asylum by mailing in an application, with supporting documentation, on Form I-589.
-The form and instructions are available for free download on the USCIS website (www.uscis.gov).
+The form and instructions are available for free download on the USCIS website.
 However, if at all possible, you should get help from an attorney.

 One is that CBP inspections officers have the power to quickly find someone inadmissible and deport them, in which case the deportee will not be allowed to return for five years.
 This can happen if an inspector believes that someone is making a misrepresentation (committing fraud), or misrepresented the truth when getting a U.S. visa, or does not have proper entry documents.
 This quick deportation procedure is known as "summary exclusion."
 It can be applied to anyone except people entering the United States under the Visa Waiver Program (according to a 1999 decision by the Board of Immigration Appeals).

 There is an exception to the summary exclusion process for people who fear persecution and request asylum.
 So, even if you do not have the proper documents or you have made a misrepresentation, you could still be allowed to enter the U.S. if you make clear that your reason is to apply for asylum and you can show that you'd be likely to win asylum.
 But making this clear is a challenge.

 After you have said you want to apply for asylum, you're supposed to be immediately given a "credible fear" interview by an asylum officer.
 The purpose of this interview is to make sure you have a significant possibility of winning your case.
 Most importantly, the officer will want to be sure that your request is based on a fear of persecution.
 This interview is supposed to be scheduled quickly, within one or two days, but it has been taking longer.